ADIDAS HYPERBOOST EDGE IS THE RUNNING SHOE THAT ADMITS BOOST NEEDED AN UPGRADE

 ## Temperature Read

 The Hyperboost Edge matters because Adidas is admitting that Boost ran its course.
 Thirteen years is an extraordinary lifespan for a shoe technology, but the market moved past it.
 Primeweave, Hyperboost Pro, and Lighttraxion together represent the largest single platform change Adidas has made since 2013.
-Whether it catches the running market the way Boost did depends entirely on race results.
+The foam is real.
+The stack height is competitive.
+The weight is impressive.
+Whether it catches the running market the way Boost did depends entirely on race results and whether runners trust a pelletized foam from a brand that spent the last two years selling Sambas.

 Topics: adidas, hyperboost, running-shoes, primeweave, boost, sneakers, performance, sportswear, focus-73-99